-Mac machines are termed the ‘Excellent’ computer though.
-However, is your Mac really performing exactly how they used to?
+Mac machines are termed the ‘Excellent’ computer, though.
+However, is your Mac performing exactly how they used to?

 You might not be able to respond in favor of your Mac.
 Anyway, the main thing of concern for you is that your Mac is facing performance issues.
 Gradual performance downfall and random error messages are causing troubles like inaccessible partition, missing or corrupt files, etc. are very common in such a state.

 Just have a look at the following one.